9 Fantastic Hiker Traditions on the Appalachian Trail

 This Appalachian Trail tradition has been an annual event since 1987.
 Every mid-May the collective hiker consciousness migrates to one of the most celebrated towns on the entire trail, Damascus, VA.
 For an entire week the small Virginia town is flooded with hikers from all corners of the globe to celebrate all things Appalachian Trail.
 During the week, attendees will get the opportunity to participate in various talks, presentations, hiker feeds, visit vendor tents—and the experience that is Tent City.
 However, there is nothing more anticipated than the festival’s signature event: the annual Hiker Parade.
 On the second Saturday of the festival, a large processional amasses to march through the middle of town.
 The parade starts like you would expect any other small town parade would.
 The police department and fire house roll by soon followed by a bag piper, hiker clubs, floats, classic cars, oh… and a couple thousand dirty hikers bringing up the rear.
 Yet this parade is much more than a simple walk down Laurel Avenue.
 Townies, locals, and other festival-goers line the roofs and streets awaiting the hikers approach.
 Armed with everything from water guns to water hoses, it is an army bred for a single purpose: to clean off the smelly hikers.
 The crowds and the hikers clash in a town-wide water fight that ensures even the most innocent of bystanders will leave damper than they arrived.
 The fight may only last between 15 – 20 minutes, if that, but regardless, it’s another unforgettable experience to log away during your AT adventure.

 Ever since hikers discovered they could bring cameras out onto the trail they’ve stopped to take a glorified selfie on McAfee Knob.
 Why?
 Why not?
 For years, this iconic trail feature has been a regular spot for hikers to show their friends back home just how awesome they really are.
 McAffe Knob is considered the most photographed location on the Appalachian Trail for a reason.
 Sitting only about four miles from a major roadway, it is one of the most visited hiking spots in Virginia.
-It offers a beautiful 270-degree panorama of the Catawba Valley, including the Tinker Cliffs, but also it boasts a precarious overhang just begging to be dangled from.
+It offers a beautiful 270-degree panorama of the Catawba Valley, including the Tinker Cliffs.
 Just look at that view!
 Mother Nature created the perfect photo-op when she created McAffe Knob.
 It’s one that’s proven nearly impossible for hikers to pass up.
 Take a look through any thru-hikers photo album and I’d wager more often than not you’ll find an obligatory shot on McAfee Knob among their collection.

 5. Jump Off the James River Footbridge